 The study was an experimental study in which a teacher made pretest was administered to both the experimental and control groups; the students of the experimental group were taught with the Ekwale Ada's Instructional Model for biotechnology knowledge application (treatment) while those of the control group were taught without the model (traditional methods of teaching).
-After the treatment, a teacher made post test was administered both to the experimental and the control groups.
-The experimental group was located in GHS Mamfe while the control group was located in Progressive Comprehensive High School Bamenda.
+After the treatment, a teacher made post test was administered to the experimental and the control groups.
+The experimental group was located in 'GHS Mamfe in the South West of Cameroon while the control group was located in Progressive Comprehensive High School Bamenda in the North West of Cameroon.